 I do understand that some denominations will need help in this regard.
 The good news is that there are resources out there that can be a great help.
 There are ministries out there that offer assistance in this regard.
 For instance, The Great Commission Resources has Church Planting Activation Teams available to help churches and church planters to start their evangelism program.
 On their website, you will find their Activation Teams Resources Map which will help you to find the closest contact person in your area.
 Just contact them and they will help you to get the people in your church mobilized and activated.
 They usually send a team to your area, usually over a weekend (from Friday evening until Sunday evening) and they get as many people as possible mobilized and activated.
-More resources in this regard are available on my website and a comprehensive training course is already available at the online Lighthouse Discipleship Bible School.
+We also have an official online Bible School in case you need tertiary education in Ministry.

-This Bible School offers a Certificate in Discipleship, a Diploma in Discipleship, and a Bachelor’s Degree in Discipleship.
+The Revealed Word Bible College offers a Certificate in Ministry, a Bachelors Degree in Ministry, and a Bachelors Degree in Biblical Theology.
 Everything you need is available to you, as I said, even the practical assistance that you need is available through Torben Søndergaard and other ministries.
 Curry Blake of John G. Lake Ministries has such teams all over the world as well and there may be others as well.
 You just reach out and get the people in your congregation equipped and ready to fulfill the great commission in your area.
 Do not focus too much on the structures and the differences when it comes to the way that these people do things.
 They might do things differently but do not allow that to hinder your efforts to get your congregation kick-started.
 Just ask for assistance, allow them to help you and then you do what you feel you can implement in your congregation based on your structure and your ability.

 We want all churches and all denominations and all congregations to benefit from this.
 We want all to prosper and all to move in the right direction.
 This attitude will ensure success.
 The Christian church and the kingdom of God will advance and we will all benefit from this.